kumahq/kuma-website/app/_src/quickstart/universal-demo.md

 This isn't related to mTLS between services.
 {% endwarning %}

 First we can start the data plane proxy for `redis`.
-On Universal we need to manually create Dataplane [resources](/docs/{{ page.version }}/introduction/concepts#resource) for data planes, and run kuma-dp manually, to do this run:
+On Universal we need to manually create Dataplane [resources](/docs/{{ page.version }}/introduction/concepts#resource) for data plane proxies, and run kuma-dp manually, to do this run:

 ```shell